-Ancillary facilities at the Vares Processing Plant includes a laboratory, reagents storage, administration building, concentrate storage areas, security, workshop/warehouse and laydown areas.
-A rail loadout facility, Droskovac in Vareš, is being restored for operation.
+Ancillary facilities at the Vareš Processing Plant includes a laboratory, reagents storage, administration building, concentrate storage areas, security, workshop/warehouse, laydown areas and a rail loadout facility at Majdan in Vareš.

-The laboratory will be an assortment of prefabricated, single-storey, modular buildings on precast concrete blocks, totalling 15m x20m, and housing the equipment for typical site assays.
+The laboratory will be located on the ground floor of the administration building, and will house the typical equipment for site assays.
 The administrative building, existing from the previous period of mining, is located at the northern side of the site.

-The workshop/warehouse building at the site will be a 15m x 48 m fabric building located west of the process plant.
-The maintenance bays will be served by a 25t bridge crane, supported on steel framing independent of fabric building framing.
+The workshop/warehouse building at the site will be a 15m x 48m fabric building located west of the process plant.
+The maintenance bays in front of the administration building will be served by a 25t bridge crane, supported on steel framing independent of the fabric building framing.
 The building will be supported on a reinforced concrete raft foundation.